moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 Location: T    Required: Required  JSON Type: Boolean

 True if new Objects will be added to the track.
 False if no new Objects will be added to the track.
+This is sent under two possible conditions:
+* the publisher of a previously live track has ended the track.
+* the track is Video-On-Demand (VOD) and was never live.

 ### Track label {#tracklabel}
 Location: TF    Required: Optional   JSON Type: String